DarrenChouCN/cloud-engineer-lab/Terraform/terraform-associate.md

 **Terraform does not encrypt sensitive values in the state file by default.** Even if a variable or output is marked as sensitive, Terraform only hides it from CLI output, not from the state file itself.
 To protect sensitive values, you should: 1.
 Use a secure backend that supports encryption at rest (e.g., S3 with server-side encryption, Terraform Cloud).
 2. Use appropriate access controls to restrict state file access.

+You want to use API tokens and other secrets within your team’s Terraform workspaces, **where does HashiCorp recommend you store these sensitive values?** 1.
+HashiCorp Vault; 2.In an HCP Terraform/Terraform Cloud variable, with the sensitive option checked; 3.In a `terraform.tfvars` file, securely managed and shared with your team.

 ## provider

 **What is a Terraform provider responsible for?**